tskit-dev/msprime/docs/interchange.rst

 Node Table
 ----------

-A **node** defines single chromosome in a specific ancestor that was born at some time in the past.
+A **node** defines the haploid set of chromosomes of a specific individual that was born at some time in the past: the set of chromosomes inherited from a particular one of the individual's parents.
 Every vertex in the marginal trees of a tree sequence corresponds to exactly one node, and a node may be present in many trees.
 The node table contains five columns, of which ``flags`` and ``time`` are
 mandatory: